 Octopuses at the Visitor Center

 Octopuses are short-lived, so we try to keep them for only a few months before returning them to the ocean - usually when they begin to show signs of senescence (aging).
-Pictured above is an octopus from the Visitor Center resting in the water right after it was returned to the ocean.
+Pictured left is an octopus from the Visitor Center resting in the water tank.

 Learn more about our octopus guests by visiting our OctoFAQ